 The Max Ci and Max Ci 360 feature sets are identical except for display options.
 With its rear radar antenna, the Max Ci 360 can offer seven settings for displaying alerts.
 Learn more about the advanced display options.

 The Max Ci's thumb-sized control unit is backlit, making the buttons easy to locate at night.
 The module can be surface-mounted or concealed, often tucked away in the ash tray or console.

-Information is shown in the same OLED color display used on the Max 360 and Escort iX.
+Information is shown in the same OLED color display shared by other high-end Escorts including the Escort Passport iX.
 This can be replaced by the included multi-color LED for a cleaner look.
 It glows green to signify power-on, solid blue when connected to the Escort Live smartphone app and it flashes red during radar and laser alerts.